-Pro Tip: Once your head is clear again, don’t miss the Botticelli exhibition at the lovely Musée Jacquemart-André, continuing until January 24, 2022.
+Pro Tip: Once your head is clear again, don’t miss the Füssli (also known as Henry Fuseli) exhibition at the lovely Musée Jacquemart-André on January 23, 2023.

 6. Alcalá de Henares, Spain

 Once you are done with that fiesta, head to Consuegra, some 80 miles south of Madrid for the annual Rose of Saffron Festival.
-Taking place October 23 to 25, 2021, there is again lots of dressing up in traditional costumes and festivities, but most importantly, you will get the best paellas and other local dishes flavored with the region’s mainstay — saffron.
+Taking place October 29 and 30, 2022, there is again lots of dressing up in traditional costumes and festivities, but most importantly, you will get the best paellas and other local dishes flavored with the region’s mainstay — saffron.
 And to link the two festivals perfectly, on the hill overlooking Consuegra, there is not only a castle but also Spain’s best-preserved windmills, seven of them.
 These windmills are said to have been Cervantes’ inspiration when writing Don Quixote.

 Pro Tip: Read Don Quixote in preparation for your trip.
 This is Cervantes country and while thick, the book is hugely enjoyable and will make traveling through this part of Spain much more meaningful.